ahmedmaher2481998/my-portfolio/README.md

-# Homepage
+# My-Porfirio

-> this is a portfolio website inspired by (Takuya Matsuyama)
+> this is a portfolio website inspired by (Takuya Matsuyama),it's fully responsive and uses three js for rendering 3d glb model ,it als o

+### contents

+- Home page
+- works page
+- Resume Page
+- Education page
+- about me page

-## tools used in this project
+### tools used in this project

 - next js
 - framer-motion